Reintegration and wider opening: resources for schools

 - What do we do if the parents refuse to send their children back to school?

-The HSE’s risk management section also includes useful guidance, resources and templates.
+The HSE’s risk management section includes useful guidance, resources and templates.

 Rather than diving headlong into closing academic gaps, pupils will probably need time and support to re-adjust and process the experience of the last months.
 Remember that everyone will have experienced the lockdown differently – don’t make assumptions about how people will feel.

-See Barry Carpenter’s think piece on a recovery curriculum and accompanying podcasts for inspiration.
+See Barry Carpenter’s think piece on a recovery curriculum and accompanying podcasts for inspiration, along with preparing for pupils with SEND to return to school.

 You can find further resources at: